yjg30737/pyqt-svg-button/README.md

 Qt's `setIcon` of button widget doesn't help that much in terms of setting SVG image as an icon.
 It's just another good old fashioned pixmap icon.

 So i overrided the method to set SVG icon with the power of CSS.

+By the way, parent class of this is `QPushButton`.

 (the repo/package name has changed on 2022/05/18 from pyqt-svg-icon-pushbutton)